Pavel-Vovk/pluginsTestAnnotations/README.md

 ...
 }
 ```
-This annotation using for Regression tests (no additional parameters, just declaration in AUTOMATION_TESTS_CONTEXT_RUN)
+This annotation using for Regression tests (no additional parameters, just declaration in AUTOMATION_TESTS_CONTEXT_RUN env var)
 ```Groovy
 @Regression
 def someRegressionTest(){